 The ulna fracture is most often at the proximal to middle third of the ulna.
 It may not always be as dramatic as Emiko’s and may not even be a complete ulna fracture: Monteggia fracture-dislocations can occur with other more subtle ulna fractures such as greensticks and even plastic deformation fractures.

-Always, always check the posterior border of the ulna to look for plastic deformation.
+Always check the posterior border of the ulna for plastic deformation.
 A normal ulna has a straight posterior border.
-But if the posterior border does not sit nicely on a horizontal line it is not straight: it’s an occult ulna plastic deformation fracture.
+But if the posterior border does not sit nicely on a horizontal line, it is not straight: it’s an occult ulna plastic deformation fracture.

 Classification

 Monteggia fracture-dislocations are most commonly classified by the Bado Classification.
-Bado was a South American surgeon, founding The Society of Trauma and Orthopaedics of Uruguay and The Latin American Society of Orthopedics and Traumatology.
-His system classifies Monteggia fracture-dislocations into four categories according to the direction of radial head dislocation:
+Bado was a South American surgeon who founded The Society of Trauma and Orthopaedics of Uruguay and The Latin American Society of Orthopedics and Traumatology.
+His system classifies Monteggia fracture dislocations into four categories according to the direction of radial head dislocation:

 Treatment

-The priority is for urgent orthopaedic assessment.
+The priority is urgent orthopaedic assessment.
 All Monteggia fracture-dislocations will require an urgent reduction of the radial head dislocation.
-In the ED, give analgesia, immobilize in an above-elbow cast for comfort then call the orthopaedic surgeon on-call.
+In the ED, give analgesia, immobilize in an above-elbow cast for comfort, and then call the orthopaedic surgeon on call.

-With early recognition and treatment of Monteggia fracture-dislocations, children usually achieve a good long-term result.
+With early recognition and treatment of Monteggia fracture-dislocations, children usually achieve good long-term results.
 The radial head dislocation must be reduced by an orthopaedic surgeon as soon as possible.
-In most paediatric cases, a closed reduction under general anaesthesia can be done, but sometimes open reduction of the radial head dislocation and internal fixation of the ulna fracture are needed.
+In most paediatric cases, a closed reduction under general anaesthesia can be done.
+Still, sometimes, open reduction of the radial head dislocation and internal fixation of the ulna fracture are needed.
 Ring and Waters describe a treatment strategy based on the type of ulna fracture pattern, which has been found to be effective and lead to minimal complications.

 Complications